 Tobramycin (By breathing)

-Treats Pseudomonas lung infections in patients with cystic fibrosis.
-This medicine is an aminoglycoside antibiotic.
+Treats lung infections in people who have cystic fibrosis.

 When This Medicine Should Not Be Used

 How to Use This Medicine